-Even after the reduction in Bank Rate from 0.75% to 0.10%, the target limits for 2020/21 have been complied with from 1 April 2020 to 31 October 2020.
-Whilst interest income has fallen as shown in 2(b), maturing loans have been replaced by new loans at lower rates of interest as shown in the table in 1(b).
+Even after the reduction in Bank Rate from 0.75% to 0.10%, the target limits for 2021/22 have been complied with for the period to 31 October 2021.

 This indicator is set to control the Council's exposure to refinancing risk.
 It is intended to limit large concentrations of fixed rate debt needing to be replaced at times of uncertainty over interest rates.